Getting Sick Abroad | Seeking Medical Care in the United Kingdom

 Our best tool in our tool box when it comes to a situation we lack knowledge on (medical or otherwise), is research.
 We’re fortunate to have the internet, but if needed to we could go to the library and fire up our distant memories of the Dewey Decimal System.
 In this case, we turned to the internet and our research was twofold; first, what were we dealing with?
 Was it an ear infection, and if so what type: inner, outer, or middle ear?
 Second, what remedy options did we have, and could we heal it ourselves without direct medical attention?

-From our reading of ear infections, we gathered that Shannon was experiencing either a middle or outer ear infection.
+From our reading of ear infections, we gathered that Shannon was experiencing either a middle or outer ear infection in her left ear.
 Her symptoms included pain in the ear canal, pressure in the ear, loss of hearing, and difficulty adjusting to a change in pressure in her ear, like changing her orientation from laying down to standing up and vice versa.
 Thankfully, after reviewing symptoms, we were reasonably confident it wasn’t an inner ear infection.

 DIY Remedies (at home or over-the-counter)